expertfocus-devops/aws-sa-associate-saac02/AWS Identity and Access Management/What is IAM.md

 Here are some ways to do that:

-* Its strongly recommend that you do not use the root user for your everyday tasks, even the administrative ones.
+* Its strongly recommend that you **do not use the root user for your everyday tasks**, even the administrative ones.
 Instead, use your root user credentials only to create your IAM admin user.
-Then securely lock away the root user credentials and use them to perform only a few account and service management tasks.
-For everyday tasks, do not use your IAM admin user.
-Instead, use roles to delegate permissions.
+Then securely lock away the root user credentials and use them to perform only a few account and service management tasks. **For everyday tasks, do not use your IAM admin user.
+Instead, use roles to delegate permissions**.
 * If you do have an access key for your AWS account root user, delete it.
 If you must keep it, rotate (change) the access key regularly.
 To delete or rotate your root user access keys, go to the [My Security Credentials](https://console.aws.amazon.com/iam/home?#security_credential) page in the AWS Management Console and sign in with your account's email address and password.
 You can manage your access keys in the Access keys section.
 * Use a strong password to help protect account-level access to the AWS Management Console.
-* Enable AWS multi-factor authentication (MFA) on your AWS account root user account.
+* **Enable AWS multi-factor authentication** (MFA) on your AWS account root user account.